Saheb, Biwi Aur Gangster Returns: Box office

 Saheb Biwi Aur Gangster Returns had a slow start but grew up as time proceed and managed ₹3.22 crore on its opening day while around ₹11.91 crore in its first weekend to make a good total.
 It eventually netted ₹28.72 in domestic market.
 It managed $15,000 from overseas.
 The movie worldwide grossed ₹28.80 crore.

 Soundtrack

 The film's soundtrack was released on 10 February 2013.
-The album contains five songs composed by Sandeep Chowta and lyrics penned by Sandeep Nath.
+The album contains five songs composed by Sandeep Chowta with lyrics by Sandeep Nath.
 A bonus song was later added to the film cut, "Dukh Thor Ditte Jugni", by music director Mukhtar Sahota, which became the opening song of the film.

 Track list

 Sequel

 After two successful films director and producer planned a third installment of this series.
 Saheb, Biwi Aur Gangster 3 released on July 27, 2018.